Think about digital advertising as you would your investment portfolio.

 Plus, if you’re still D.R.E. then you can seriously optimize the power of your display ads, and use dynamic remarketing to retarget consumers with multiple ads even after they’ve left your page, based on their interests and previous search parameters.

-And by crunching the numbers on your display ads with Google Adwords/Analytics, you can allocate your advertising budget on the ads that performed well on their segmented days, hours, etc. for maximum outreach.
+And by crunching the numbers on your display ads with Google Adwords/Analytics, you can allocate your advertising budget to the ads that performed well on their segmented days, hours, etc. for maximum outreach.

 Ah yes, the new face of digital marketing – native advertising.
-Fun to read and unobstusive, native ads are able to seamlessly integrate into your mobile, social and online feeds as sponsored posts.
+Fun to read and unobtrusive, native ads are able to seamlessly integrate into your mobile, social and online feeds as sponsored posts.

 Native advertising has a bright future in the world of digital advertising, with an anticipated 21 billion dollars being spent on it come 2018.
 In the past year, you’ve likely been exposed to hundreds if not thousands of native ads without even being aware of it!